vdbrink/vdbrink.github.io/buy/smart_home_best_buy_tips.md

 <a href="https://s.click.aliexpress.com/e/_onIII5b" target="_blank">
 <img src="images_zigbee/TS0601_soil_3.png" alt="Zigbee soil sensor" height="200px" style="margin-left:15px;float:right"/></a>
 Do your plants have enough water?
-You stick this sensor in the soil with the plant, and it detects if the soil is not too dry or the temperature too high.
+You place this sensor in the soil near the plant, and it detects whether the soil is too dry or the temperature is too high.

 Powered by two AAA batteries.